Ander292/glyph/README.md

 I did not use any sort of cmake or some other build program.
 I made a powershell script for it.
 Passing the "build" argument will build the file.
 The settings.json file is there for the [vscode actions buttons](https://marketplace.visualstudio.com/items?itemName=seunlanlege.action-buttons) plugin

-### Whats broken:

-1) ~~Ctrl + arrowKeys don't work properly.~~ (Fixed)
-2) ~~Sometimes it glitches on the end of the line for some reason.~~ (Fixed)
-3) ~~The header thing is broken as well.
-The exit message is not displayed properly sometimes~~ (for too small width)
-4) ~~Ctrl + Delete and Ctrl + Backspace cursor possition is glitched.
-A rework of the FixCursorPossition is needed...~~ Did a full rework of how offset functions and it now actually works
-5) ~~Ctrl + Delete and Ctrl + Backspace sometimes delete a character before/after the special characters such as {. , - :} and Ctrl + Delete doesnt work properly when done on position 1 (it deletes the character on pos 0)~~

-Currently nothing I'm aware of.

-Probably many other things too, because whenever I "fix" something it bugs out something else.
+For linux use the build.sh script with build argument

+I compiled this with gcc for linux and mingw gcc for windows.
+If you use another compiler then you will need to compile them without the script.

 ### But why???

 No idea.
 This started as an experiment about strings and string functions and ended up becoming a text editor.
-Its essentially just a glorified string and file I/O practice
+Its essentially just a glorified string and file I/O practice.

 ### I am not responsible for any mental or emotional damage caused by looking at this code or by using the program itself.
 You have been warned!